The aluminum is powder-coated in a silver color to resist smudges and surface discolorations that occur on bare aluminum.

 Seams and Welded Joints: Establish a regular schedule to examine seams and welded joints for wear and potential cracks.
 This is especially important for people who regularly ride on rough surfaces and/or who are near the scooter's maximum weight.

 Accidents: After an accident, a thorough equipment examination is required.
 Check the frame to make sure it is not bent.
 Check that all the seams and welded joints are firm.
-Check brakes and the hand brake lever to make sure all are in proper position and work.
+Check brakes and the hand brake lever to make sure all are in the proper position and work.

 Helmets: Although there is no law requiring that kick scooter riders wear one, we recommend that wear well-made biking helmets.